 Colonial craftsmen pewter

-In the 1970’s Stieff bought a maker of doll house miniatures in Cape May NJ called Colonial Craftsmen Pewter Workshop
+In the mid 1970’s Stieff bought a maker of miniatures in Cape May NJ called Colonial Craftsmen Pewter Workshop

 Kendall Swint Ewer of Chester PA.